Tonight

 To understand the nearly due-east and due-west rising and setting of an equinox sun, you have to think of the reality of Earth in space.
 First think about why the sun’s path across our sky shifts from season to season.
 That’s because our world is tilted on its axis with respect to its orbit around the sun.

-Diagram: Sun with four Earths around it, different faces lit by sunlight, each labeled equinox or solstice.
+Diagram: Sun in center with 4 Earths around it, with different faces lit by sunlight.

 Our seasons result from the Earth’s rotational axis tilting 23.5 degrees out of the perpendicular to the ecliptic, or Earth’s orbital plane.
 Image via National Weather Service/ weather.gov.